babicb/babicb.github.io/teaching.md

 The following is a summary of various teaching attributes for the three most recent classes I have taught at the University of Michigan.
 I have included all evaluations.
 The students ranked each on a scale from 1 to 5.

  ![um_teach2](/img/um_teach2.svg)

+The plots above were generated using Altair in Python.
+If you'd like to see the code you can find the Jupyter notebook [here]( python_utils/babic_teaching.ipynb)